An employer's guide to work-based learning

 Other ways to train your workforce

-Support your staff in their continuing professional development through our short courses developed by researchers and industry experts.
+Support your staff in their continuing professional development through our CPD and short courses developed by researchers and industry experts.